 The K-12 Computer Science Access Report is a collaborative partnership between the Computer Science Teachers Association and Code.org (with the help of many state education agencies and education organizations) to identify on a school-by-school basis where foundational computer science is taught and to identify disparities in students’ access to and participation in computer science.
 The data we’ve already gathered is available on our interactive map.
 The annual State of Computer Science Education (published each fall) includes a description and summary of this data.

 The data shown on the map on code.org/yourschool comes from one of four sources:

 Computer science is the study of computers and algorithms, including their principles, their hardware and software designs, their implementation, and their impact on society.

-Each school on our map fits into one of four possible categories:
+Each school on our map fits into one of the following possible categories: